JosieOnGit/Luniks/Historic Events/List of notable names.md

 We'll bring you there."

-*Alternatively, this list of examples can also be exchanged for simply a list of cities that are connected to Vestia Rapid.*
+*Alternatively, this list of examples can also be exchanged for simply a list of cities that are connected to Vestia Rapid.
+Next to that, Vestia Rapid can also be transformed into a general rail company, also providing a means of regional and intercity transport without incredible speeds as their VR20s.
+However, this might need a rebrand, and exchange the "Rapid" name for something else, such as "Vestia Regio".*

 *Planned is a combination of purple and grey colours with stock high speed rail footage.
 Just like now LTS banners were proposed and created as a concept, the same process should happen for the brand identity of Vestia Rapid.*